 How to Handle Head Lice

-A head louse is a tiny, wingless insect that can attach to a person's hair, where it feeds on tiny amounts of blood drawn from the scalp.
+Head lice are tiny, wingless insects that can attach to a person's hair, where they feed on tiny amounts of blood drawn from the scalp.
 Head lice, while annoying, aren't dangerous and they don't spread disease.

 What Are the Signs & Symptoms of Head Lice?

-- nits (lice eggs that look like tiny oval specks of grey or yellow-white on the hair shaft close to the scalp)
+- nits (lice eggs that look like tiny grey or yellow-white oval speck) on the hair shaft close to the scalp

 - small red bumps on the scalp